juju/juju/acceptancetests/jujupy-description.rst

 JujuPy
 ######

-A library for driving the Juju commandline client, created by the Juju QA team.
+A library for driving the Juju commandline client, created by the Juju team.

 This library is compatible with released juju versions in the 1.x and 2.x series, beginning with 1.18.
 It has been used in production since 2013, but